Benchmarking LLMs' Swarm intelligence: Conclusion

-SwarmBench provides a systematic platform to measure progress towards developing LLMs capable of more adaptive and genuinely collective behavior, which is vital for their application in complex, real-world decentralized systems.
-While the current 2D grid world, built upon a customizable physical engine (Appendix~\ref{app:physics_details}) and aligned with foundational AI benchmarks \citep{chollet2025arcprize, snake_bench_2025, ruoss2025lmact_google_deepmind}, necessarily abstracts from 3D complexities, and performance can vary with parameters like agent count ($N$) and view range ($k$) (Appendix~\ref{app:sensitivity_analysis}), these design choices establish SwarmBench as a valuable foundational tool for dissecting the core mechanisms of emergent coordination in LLM-based agent systems.
+SwarmBench provides a platform for developing LLMs with adaptive collective behavior, vital for decentralized systems.
+Its abstracted 2D grid (Appendix \ref{app:physics_details}, \ref{app:sensitivity_analysis}), aligned with benchmarks \citep{chollet2025arcprize, snake_bench_2025, ruoss2025lmact_google_deepmind}, is a deliberate design choice making it a foundational tool for dissecting emergent coordination in LLM agents.